muzammilbehzad/Students-Projects-ICS474-Big-Data-Analytics-Fall-2024/Project_s201967350_s202065800_s201925590/README.md

 - Model optimized for real-world fraud detection scenarios
 - Validation performed on original distribution data
 - Feature engineering focused on fraud-relevant patterns

+## Additional Resources
+For a detailed presentation of this project, please view our [slide deck](Presentation1.pptx).